sancy1/elexousia-weather-app/README.md

 - **Real-Time Weather Data**: Current weather conditions with temperature, humidity, wind, UV index, and more
 - **7-Day Forecast**: Daily and hourly forecast views for any city worldwide
-- **AI Weather Assistant**: Conversational AI powered by LangChain and Ollama for personalized weather insights
+- **AI Weather Assistant**: Conversational AI powered by LangChain, LangGraph, and RAG for personalized weather insights
 - **User Authentication**: OAuth integration with Google for secure user accounts
 - **Saved Locations**: Save and manage your favorite weather locations
 - **Search History**: Track your recent weather searches